gustafe/aoc2022/README.md

 ## Solution comments in reverse order

+### Day 8: Treetop Tree House

+As usual, a bit fiddly with all the different directions and repeated code.

+Score: 2

+Rating: 3/5

 ### Day 7: No Space Left On Device

 This was a tough one.
 I had the right basic idea but had to search for some hints in the subreddit.
 Credit /u/Abigail: